GerbilSoft/rom-properties/README.md

   * GameCube 2x2-tiled DXT1 is supported in GVR texture files.
 * BC7: Supported in DDS, KTX, and PowerVR 3.0.0 texture files.
   * The implementation is somewhat slow.
 Contributions welcome.
+* PVRTC: Supported in DDS, KTX, and PowerVR 3.0.0 texture files.
+  * PVRTC-II: Partially supported.
+The hard transition flag and images that aren't a multiple of the tile size are not supported.

 ### Audio Formats